IBM/it-architecture-diagrams/README.md

 Recommended guidelines include:
 * Always include one legend with each diagram - no legend won't explain the diagram and multiple legends can overpower the diagram.
-* Alternate white fill and light fill between consecutive nested groups -  alternate fills helps each group stands out.
+* Alternate white fill and light fill between consecutive nested groups -  alternating fills helps each group stands out.

 </p>
 </details>